ayalaallon/prepdat/README.md

 several possible dependent variables (e.g., reaction-time and accuracy) according to specified independent variables, which can be any combination of within-subject (a.k.a repeated measures) and between-subject independent variables.
 The possibilities for dependent measures include:
-- Mean of the dependent variable.
+- mdvc: Mean of the dependent variable.
-- Standard deviation of the dependent variable.
+- sdvc: Standard deviation of the dependent variable.
-- Median of the dependent variable.
+- meddvc: Median of the dependent variable.
-- Mean/s of the dependent variable after rejecting observations above standard deviation criterion/s you specify.
+- tdvc: Mean/s of the dependent variable after rejecting observations above standard deviation criterion/s you specify.
-- Number of observations of the dependent variable that were rejected for each standard deviation criterion/s.
+- ntr: Number of observations of the dependent variable that were rejected for each standard deviation criterion/s.
-- Number of observations of the dependent variable before rejection.
+- ndvc: Number of observations of the dependent variable before rejection.
-- Proportion of observations of the dependent variable that were rejected for each standard deviation criterion/s.
+- ptr: Proportion of observations of the dependent variable that were rejected for each standard deviation criterion/s.
-- Harmonic mean of the dependent variable.
+- rminv: Harmonic mean of the dependent variable.
-- Percentiles of the dependent variable according to any percentile (default is 0.05, 0.25, 0.75, 0.95).
+- prt: Percentiles of the dependent variable according to any percentile (default is 0.05, 0.25, 0.75, 0.95).
-- Mean and mean error in case of accuracy measures.
+- mdvd: Mean of a second dependent variable (e.g., accuracy).
+- merr: error rate (i.e., suitable when the second dependnet variable is accuracy).
-- Mean according to non-recursive procedure with moving criterion (Van Selst & Jolicoeur, 1994).
+- nrmc: Mean according to non-recursive procedure with moving criterion (Van Selst & Jolicoeur, 1994).
+- nnrmc: Number of observations of the dependent variable that were rejected for the non-recursive procedure.
+- pnrmc: Proportion of observations of the dependent variable that were rejected for the non-recursive procedure.
+- tnrmc: Total number of observations upon which the non-recursive procedure was applied.
-- Mean according to modified-recursive procedure with moving criterion (Van Selst & Jolicoeur, 1994).
+- mrmc: Mean according to modified-recursive procedure with moving criterion (Van Selst & Jolicoeur, 1994).
+- nmrmc: Number of observations of the dependent variable that were rejected for the modified-recursive procedure.
+- pmrmc: Proportion of observations of the dependent variable that were rejected for the modified-recursive procedure.
+- tmrmc: Total number of observations upon which the modified-recursive procedure was applied.
-- Mean according to hybrid-recursive procedure with moving criterion (Van Selst & Jolicoeur, 1994).
+- hrmc: Mean according to hybrid-recursive procedure with moving criterion (Van Selst & Jolicoeur, 1994).
+- nhrmc: Number of observations of the dependent variable that were rejected for the hybrid-recursive procedure.
+- thrmc: Total number of observations upon which the hybrid-recursive procedure was applied.

 ## Example
 In the example below, we use `prep()` to go from one table containing data (after already merging the individuals raw data